CNU TFXC Training Theory

 General Preparation Phase

-This phase is where you establish your fitness and strength base for the season.
+This phase is where you establish your athletic base for the season.
 The younger your training age (number of years of organized training), the longer your General Prep Phase should last.
 It is extremely important to include a thorough flexibility program during this phase.
 Fitness elements may include a greater degree of cross training.
-The key is to be consistently very active.
-Strength training should include very high repetition workouts (20-30 reps to promote connective tissue strength) and general strength endurance sessions (12-15 reps).
+The key is to be consistently very active while focusing on the foundational elements required for your general athletic development.

 Specific Preparation Phase

-As the first competitions draw nearer, the preparations become more specific to the needs of the events.
-Emphasis shifts to lots of drill work and generally establishing the foundations for the key elements of your events.
-This is the time to translate your general fitness and athleticism in to Track & Field/Cross Country readiness.
+As the first competitions draw nearer, the preparations become more specific to the needs of your events.
+Emphasis shifts to lots of drill/pace work and generally establishing the foundations for the key elements of your events.
+This is the time to translate your general fitness and athleticism in to TFXC readiness.

-In some literature, the General Prep and Specific Prep phases are described as “Training to Train”.
+In some literature, the General Prep and Specific Prep phases are often described as “Training to Train”.

-Peaking is a process of increasing the intensity (speed) of training to very high levels while decreasing the volume of training.
+Peaking is a process of further shifting the training load (the product of volume and intensity) towards the highest intensity efforts of the cycle and therefore decreasing the volume of training.
 This allows you to sharpen your skills and readiness for the Championships.
 A full peaking cycle may require a few weeks to allow your body to recover from the fatigue of earlier training phases, maximize stored substrates (energy sources), and acclimate to the stresses of very high intensity work.

 Those athletes focused on Nationals will start their peaking phases later than those pointing towards Conference.
 “Surprise Qualifiers” will stretch their peaking phase from the Conference Championships on to the National Championships.

 After your final Championship Season of the year, the first order of business is to recover mentally and to give your body the necessary rest so that it is ready to start the pre-season General Prep Phase with vigor, health, and anticipation for another even better year.
-This does not mean it is time to become a couch potato.
-It is a time for moderate activity levels and participation in physical activities outside of Track & Field/Cross Country.
-Those involved in Cross Country and other fall sports will have a shorter recovery time before they start in on their pre-season training regimens for those programs.
+Fully recovering injuries/issues is a top priority (along with planning any training elements required to keep the issue(s) from returning).
+A slow return to moderate activities follows before starting back into structured training.